Inverse problems with diffusion models: MAP estimation via mode-seeking loss: Experimental setup, implementation details, Qualitative visualizations, and more

-In these experiments, we focused on the image inpainting task with different types of masks.
-As mentioned in Sections~\ref{ssec:preconditioner} and~\ref{sec:experiments}, DDRM, $\Pi$GDM, MAPGA, and $\text{VML-MAP}_{pre}$ require the SVD of $\mathrm{H}$, while DAPS and VML-MAP only require the forward operation of $\mathrm{H}$.
+As mentioned in Section~\ref{ssec:noiseless-image-restoration}, DDRM, $\Pi$GDM, MAPGA, and $\text{VML-MAP}_{pre}$ require the singular value decomposition (SVD) of the linear degradation matrix $\mathrm{H}$, while DAPS and VML-MAP only require the forward operation of $\mathrm{H}$.
 For inpainting, $\mathrm{H}$ is a diagonal matrix with zeros for indices corresponding to masked pixels, and ones for indices corresponding to observed pixels.
 The SVD of $\mathrm{H}$ in this case is trivial, since $\mathrm{H}$ itself is the singular value matrix, with the left and the right singular matrices being identity.
 This ensures a fair comparison among all the methods, irrespective of whether a method requires the SVD of $\mathrm{H}$ or not.
+Therefore, in this section, we focus on the noiseless image inpainting task with different types of masks as described below.